Chapter 2 - Eligibility Requirements

 Forms I-508, I-508F, and I-566 may all be concurrently filed with the adjustment application.

 Certain Exchange Visitors

-Certain exchange visitors (J-1 and J-2 nonimmigrants) admitted to the United States are subject to a two-year foreign residence requirement.
-These exchange visitors generally must return to the country of their last residence or the country of their nationality for a continuous two-year period after the end of their exchange program before they can apply for permanent residence.
-If such exchange visitors do not return to the country of their last residence or to their home country for at least two years after the end of their exchange program, they may be ineligible for adjustment of status.
+Certain exchange visitors (J-1 and J-2 nonimmigrants) admitted to the United States are subject to a 2-year foreign residence requirement.
+These exchange visitors generally must return to the country of their last residence or the country of their nationality for a continuous 2-year period after the end of their exchange program before they can apply for permanent residence.
+If such exchange visitors do not return to the country of their last residence or to their home country for at least 2 years after the end of their exchange program, they may be ineligible for adjustment of status.
 However, certain exchange visitorsmay be eligible for a waiver of the requirement through an Application for Waiver of the Foreign Residence Requirement (Form I-612).